tyde-workshop/tyde-workshop.github.io/index.md

 ---
 title: TyDe '17
-layout: layout2017
+layout: layouthome
 ---

 ## Workshop on Type-Driven Development (TyDe)

 The workshop on Type-Driven Development aims to show how static type information may be used effectively in the development of computer programs.
-Co-located with [ICFP](http://icfp17.sigplan.org/), this workshop brings together leading researchers and practitioners who are using or exploring types as a means of program development.
+Co-located with [ICFP](http://icfpconference.org/), this workshop brings together leading researchers and practitioners who are using or exploring types as a means of program development.